0406 432 691

 The Handover — You’re in Full Control Before We Head Off

 We sit down with everyone in the household who needs to use the system and walk through it at your pace.
 Away mode, Stay mode, how to disarm quickly when you walk in with shopping.
 How to check the event log at 2am if you get a notification.
 How to add a family member’s phone.
-How to temporarily disable a sensor without killing the whole system — useful during Brisbane’s gecko season when you need to leave a window open.
+How to temporarily disable a sensor without killing the whole system.
 Warranty documentation issued — 2-year Ajax manufacturer warranty on all hardware.
 Our direct number provided — call or text us first if anything needs attention.

 SIPKO Security licensed technician installing Ajax alarm system in Brisbane property